-Engineer Regulation (ER) 1100-2-8162 "Incorporating Sea Level Change in Civil Works Programs" requires that future sea level rise projections be incorporated into the planning, engineering design, construction and operation of all civil works projects.
-Relative sea level change (RSLC) considers the effects of (1) the eustatic, or global, average of the annual increase in water surface elevation due to the global warming trend, and (2) the "regional" rate of vertical land movement (VLM) that can result from localized geological processes, including the shifting of tectonic plates, the rebounding of the Earth's crust in locations previously covered by glaciers, the compaction of sedimentary strata and the page 28 August 2016 withdrawal of subsurface fluids.
+Engineer Regulation (ER) 1100-2-8162 "Incorporating Sea Level Change in Civil Works Programs" requires that future sea level change projections be incorporated into the planning, engineering design, page 29 August 2018 construction and operation of all civil works projects.
+Relative sea level change (RSLC) considers the effects of (1) the eustatic, or global, average of the annual increase in water surface elevation due to the global warming trend, and (2) the "regional" rate of vertical land movement (VLM) that can result from localized geological processes, including the shifting of tectonic plates, the rebounding of the Earth's crust in locations previously covered by glaciers, the compaction of sedimentary strata and the withdrawal of subsurface fluids.
 Regional movement varies by location, and is specific to a point on the Earth.
-Figure 20 shows the low, intermediate, and high estimates for sea level rise based on the Sandy Hook gauge through the 50-year period of analysis (2020-2070).
-The Shrewsbury River area is experiencing relative sea level rise.
+Figure 20 shows the low, intermediate, and high estimates for sea level change based on the Sandy Hook tide gage through the 50-year period of analysis (2020-2070).
+The Shrewsbury River area is experiencing relative sea level change.

-Shrewsbury River Basin, Sea Bright, NJ Feasibility Study Draft Feasibility Report and Environmental Assessment
+Shrewsbury River Basin, Sea Bright, NJ Feasibility Study Draft Final Feasibility Report and Environmental Assessment

-Figure 19: New Jersey Governor Chris Christie, Housing and Urban Development Secretary Shaun Donovan, and Sea Bright Mayor Dina Long walk along closed businesses on Ocean Avenue, 2013.
-A number of businesses have yet to reopen.
+Figure 20: Former New Jersey Governor Chris Christie, Former Housing and Urban Development Secretary Shaun Donovan, and Sea Bright Mayor Dina Long walk along closed businesses on Ocean Avenue, 2013.

-This range of potential rates of RSLC is based on findings by the National Research Council (NRC 1987) and the Intergovernmental Panel for Climate Change (IPCC 2007).
-The historic rate of future sea level rise is determined directly from gauge data gathered in the vicinity of the study area.
+The high and intermediate rates of RSLC are based on findings by the National Research Council (NRC 1987) and the Intergovernmental Panel for Climate Change (IPCC 2007), and are calculated by USACE using Engineer Technical Letter 1100-2-1 Procedures to Evaulate Sea Level Change: Impacts, Responses, and Adaptation.
+The low or "historic" rate of future RSLC is determined by projecting the historic rate of sea level risk directly from gage data gathered in the vicinity of the study area.
 Tide conditions at Sandy Hook (National Oceanic and Atmospheric Administration [NOAA] Station #8531680) best represent the conditions experienced in Sea Bright.
-A 75-year record (1932 to 2006) of tide data gathered at Sandy Hook, New Jersey indicates a mean sea level trend (eustatic sea level rise + the local rate of VLM) of 4.06 mm per year, or 0.014 feet per year (published rate at the National Oceanic and Atmospheric Administration [NOAA] Sandy Hook gauge).
-As calculated using the methodology detailed in ER 1100-2-8162, the region is projected to experience up to 2.61 feet of relative sea level rise through 2070.
-For comparison, Key West, Florida is projected to experience up to 1.96 feet; Norfolk, Virginia up to 2.95 feet; Galveston, Texas (Pier 21) up to 3.01 feet; and Grand Isle, Louisiana up to 3.48 feet during the same timeframe (all NOAA gauges at stated locations).
+A 75-year record (1932 to 2006) of tide data gathered at Sandy Hook, New Jersey indicates a mean sea level trend (eustatic sea level rise + the local rate of VLM) of 0.014 feet per year (published rate at the National Oceanic and Atmospheric Administration [NOAA] Sandy Hook gage).
+As calculated using the methodology detailed in ER 1100-2-8162 and ETL 1100-2-1, the region is projected to experience up to 2.61 feet of relative sea level rise through 2070.
+For comparison, Key West, Florida is projected to experience up to 1.96 feet; Norfolk, Virginia up to 2.95 feet; Galveston, Texas (Pier 21) up to 3.01 feet; and Grand Isle, Louisiana up to 3.48 feet during the same timeframe (all NOAA gages at stated locations).
 Relative sea level rise further increases flooding issues.